sm-dstoll/POST_PROCESS-PRONUNCIATION-HELPER/README.md

 }
 ```

-The skill definition creates an `replacementList` input that allows you to paste a string of phrases and their replacements in the conversation.
-Phrase/Replacement pairs can be entered into the text area field and are delimited by a new line (`\n`), while the individual words to replace are delimited by a dash (`-`).
+The skill definition creates an `replacementList` input that allows you to paste a string of phrases and their pronunciations in the conversation.
+Phrase/Replacement pairs can be entered into the text area field and are delimited by a new line (`\n`), while the individual words to replace are delimited by a comma and space (`, `).

 ex: `Sentence - string\nStoll - @pronounce(Stoll, Stall)`